zaari/nmea-parser/README.md

 ## Roadmap

-The following table outlines the high-level changes that are going to be included in the future version.
+The following table outlines the high-level changes that are going to be included in the future versions.
 Prioritization is based on estimated significance and implementation effort of each item.
 Until version 1.0 refactoring and renaming of code elements is likely to happen.

 |Version |Category    |Content                                                |
 |--------|------------|-------------------------------------------------------|